ShengqiWu2004/cse15l-lab-reports/LabReport3.md

 ``````
 In this picture we can see that because there are no whole word that is exactly the same as "abou", it prints out nothing, which is consistant with out expectation.

+#### When is it useful?
+The option ``grep -w`` is especially helpful when are certain about the certain that we are searching for or there are other words that contain the pattern but are not our target.
+For instance, we want to search for the occurence of word "a".
+If we use ``grep``, then the existence of words like "about, fascinating, began" will certainly be mixed in our result.
+But if we use ``grep -w`` then we will get the output that only contains the whole word "a", which is consistent with out aim.

 #### Source cited
 The most coomand option can be find on <https://www.geeksforgeeks.org/grep-command-in-unixlinux/>